The short version of my story is that I picked up a camera in 2001 and couldn’t imagine not doing something with it for the rest of my life.

-The long version is that I started out in 2001 with a film camera and some black and white film, taking snapshots of friends and family, processing and printing my own film by hand.
+This is the long version of my story and how I found wedding photography.
+I started out in 2001 with a film camera and some black and white film, taking snapshots of friends and family, processing and printing my own film by hand.
 From that first day in my class in high school until my last class during my two year stint at Edinboro University, I took tons of classes and built up my film portfolio, expanding into color film and portrait work, evolving with each roll of film.
 Despite my love of photography, I had always figured it was just a hobby and chose to major in Art History.
-I never felt the same passion for any thing else and after two years, I moved back to my hometown to figure out what I really wanted to do with my life.
+But I never felt the same passion for any thing else.
+After two years, I moved back to my hometown to figure out what I really wanted to do with my life.

 In 2007, I picked up my life and moved from the suburbs of Philadelphia to Pittsburgh and got my hands on my first digital camera.
 At that moment a whole new world opened up.
 I started attending a local art school and shut myself in the studio for two years and set my mind on fashion photography with dreams of my photographs gracing magazine covers and billboards.
 During my final year of college I was required to do a three month internship.
 I plastered ads on Craigslist and sent out mass e-mails to local photographers.
 And then I stumbled into a career I never knew I would have.